Getting sick is not only not fun, it can be costly.

 Bacteria – The Immune System’s Friendly Helpers

 80% of your immune system is located in your digestive system, so keeping your digestive system healthy is important for overall health.
-The bacteria Lactobacillus Casei Shirota enhances the activity of your killer T cells.
+The bacteria Lactobacillus Casei Shirota, for example, well-known for being in Yakult, enhances the activity of your killer T cells.

 Probiotics help keep your digestive system healthy and by extension, your immune system.
 Aside from supplements, other sources of good bacteria include good quality yoghurt (no sugary stuff – check the label for bacteria present), miso, tempeh, sauerkraut, kombucha, kefir and any food that is lacto-fermented or cultured at home.